bsoung/ant-racing-calculator/README.md

 ![Ant Race](https://imgur.com/iUv7Po5.png "Ant Race Alt")

 We all know the coolest sport right now is competitive ant racing.
 Now you can get in on the action with some serious advantage!
-You'll find out which prize ant has the best chance of winning the race with this awesome little tool.
+You'll find out which prize ant has the best chance of winning the race with this awesome little tool!

 This application grabs data from a GraphQL endpoint using the Relay library.
 GraphQL is seriously cool stuff.
 For more information, visit the official sites: